 MID of RMON consists of 10 groups.
-The switch supports the most frequently used group 1, 2, 3 and 9:
+The switch supports the most frequently used groups 1, 2, 3 and 9:

-- Statistics: Maintain basic usage and error statistics for each subnet monitored by the Agent. - History: Record periodical statistic samples available from Statistics. - Alarm: Allow management console users to set any count or integer for sample intervals and alert thresholds for RMON Agent records. - Event: A list of all events generated by RMON Agent.
+- Statistics: Maintain basic usage and error statistics for each subnet monitored by the agent. - History: Record periodical statistic samples available from statistics. - Alarm: Allow management console users to set any count or integer for sample intervals and alert thresholds for RMON agent records. - Event: A list of all events generated by RMON agent.